Avengers (comics): Team roster

 Of these teams, only the main team, Avengers World, the Great Lakes Avengers, the Savage Avengers, and the Young Avengers are currently active.
 Additionally, all members of the Fantastic Four, as well as various members of the X-Men, Heroes for Hire, and other prominent Marvel teams have served as members of the Avengers.

 Enemies

 The Avengers have a long list of villains they frequently face.

-Some of the most recurring include Thanos, Ultron, Kang the Conqueror and Loki.
+Some of the most recurring include Ultron, Kang the Conqueror, Loki, and Thanos.